garbage-time/raccoon-classifier/README.md

 #### Summary

 This is an image classifier built with `Tensorflow`.
 The model can classify whether something is a raccoon, dog, cat, or something else.
-This repo is packaged into a `Streamlit` app can be on my blogpost here:
+This repo is packaged into a `Streamlit` app can be found on my blogpost here:

 * https://garbage-time.github.io/posts/raccoon-classifier/